1.

 male being greyish and the female much browner, which is not shown

-in the Common Woodshrike.
+in the Common Woodshrike found outside Sri Lanka.
 It has a slightly serrated cutting edge

 in the beak, which it uses to good effect to bite the hands of ringers.